2021 Contest Winners

 AAPG Asia-Pacific Region Student Chapter Video Contest

-The University of Indonesia, AAPG Student Chapter (team), won first place in the video contest with their entry on how pollution affects the many water sources of Indonesia and suggestions of improvements that should be made for the prosperity of its people's lives.
-Click here to watch their winning video on YouTube.
+The University of Indonesia, AAPG Student Chapter (team), won first place in the video contest with their entry on how pollution affects the many water sources of Indonesia and suggestions of improvements that should be made for the prosperity of its people’s lives.

 Teams were invited to submit brief, original videos that explores some of the ways that people use or are impacted by water in their community.